-Targeted research improves understanding of cause-and-effect relationships in the ecological and human systems; improves interpretation of monitoring information; contributes to the refinement of models; identifies ecosystem thresholds for pressures, including a better understanding of cumulative effects; contributes to identifying indicators; and informs the selection of management responses.
+Targeted research improves under and in of cable-and-effect relationships in the ecological and human systems; improves interpretation of concoring information; contributes to the refinement of models; identifies ecosystem thresholds are pre-sures, including a better understanding of cumulative effects; contributes to identifying indicators, and more sures the selection of management responses.

-The agency engages with, undertakes, commissions, influences or is a partner in a wide range of targeted research relating to the Region.
-It will continue to rely on such research to enhance understanding of the Reef and to inform and improve management measures.
+The agency engages with, a dertake, commissions, influences or is a partner in a wide range of targeted research relating to the Region.
+Confluence to rely on such research to enhance understanding of the Reef and to inform applying ve management measures.